mrange/fsharpadvent2016/src/perflazy/README.md

 Is it a problem that for `lazy` at `100%` the overhead is large?
 Isn't it so that in most realistic cases the ratio will be closer to `0%` than `100%`.
 In at least one case the opposite is true, consider [`Seq.upto`](https://github.com/Microsoft/visualfsharp/blob/master/src/fsharp/FSharp.Core/seq.fs#L274).
 It turns out `Seq.upto` uses `Lazy<_>` to cache the current value (or exception).
 Normally the current value is accessed just once and then the next value is computed.
 That means in this case the ratio is closer to `100%` and then incurs a large overhead if the computation is cheap.
 During my comparison of data pipelines in .NET this turned out to be the source of most of the overhead of `Seq` over other pipelines.

-Personally, I am sceptical of mutally exclusive regions of code (like `Monitor.Enter`/`Monitor.Exit`).
+Personally, I am sceptical of mutually exclusive regions of code (like `Monitor.Enter`/`Monitor.Exit`).
 One of my reasons for this is the dreaded priority inversion.
 Now on `Windows` and non real-time `Linux` this isn't much of a problem in general but when working with real-time system priority version is real problem.
 In addition, the real-time distributions of `Linux` I had the pleasure of working with had severe problems in the futex implementation which meant that a futex could lock-out a different process (!) if we are unlucky.
 So by avoiding mutually exclusive regions we avoid these problems.

 On the other hand, implementing thread-safe code without mutually exclusive regions is really hard as it requires whole different understanding of how the compiler, jitter CPU, cache and memory system rewrites your code in order to speed it up.
 Basically, reads are scheduled earlier and writes are delayed.
 Reads & writes that are deemed unnecessary may be eliminated.
 These rewrites works brilliantly in a **non-concurrent** environment.
 In a **concurrent** the rewrites makes it impossible for you to look at the code and deduce what happens (because this is not the program that is being executed).
 Because of this the simple [double-check locking](https://en.wikipedia.org/wiki/Double-checked_locking) is actually quite hard to implement.
 Mutually exclusive regions restores sanity but as mentioned above has their own problem.